What Are The 7 Pillars Of Mindfulness?

 Examples of Patience in Mindfulness

-• Letting Thoughts and Feelings Come and Go: One of the key tenets of mindfulness is that we observe our thoughts and feelings without judgment.
-This means that we don’t try to push away negative emotions or cling to positive ones.
+• Letting Thoughts and Feelings Come and Go: One of the keys to patience in mindfulness is to observe your thoughts and feelings without judgment.
+This means that you don’t try to push away negative emotions or cling to positive ones.

 • Taking Time to Pause and Reflect: Another way that patience shows up in mindfulness is through taking time to pause and reflect.
 When we are faced with a stressful situation or a challenging emotion, our instinct may be to react immediately – either by lashing out or shutting down.